AFRICAN AMERICAN SPORTS & ENTERTAINMENT GROUP

 Therefore, one of the aspects of our development that Ms. Lewis is most passionate about is our commitment to develop a brand new, thriving, Black owned Business district at the Coliseum site, that will add to and enhance the diverse cultural business districts that already exist throughout Oakland and the Bay Area.

 john jones iii

-John has worked on several local and state campaigns and ballot measures, and is a passionate and vocal advocate for affordable housing, jobs and employment, ending mass incarceration and racial equity.
-As a result, John has been recognized as a community leader and voice, receiving a number of awards and accolades for his work in the Community.
+Mr. Jones has worked on several local and state campaigns and ballot measures, and is a passionate and vocal advocate for affordable housing, jobs and employment, ending mass incarceration and racial equity.
+As a result, he has been recognized as a community leader and voice, receiving a number of awards and accolades for his work in the Community.